BrettlyCD/BrettlyCD.github.io/_posts/2023-11-13-power-bi-control-charts.md

 I've gotten used to building these in Tableau, but my company recently made the switch to Power BI for our analytics platform.
 I have really enjoyed learning it so far, but have struggled with control charts.

 There are some add-ins you can use that people have published.
 But most require a license and/or don't have the customization options I am looking for.
-So, I started researching and testing and finally found a way to build what I needed.
-It took a lot of time, so I wanted to share this in case it can help anybody with similar needs.
+So, I started researching and testing.
+There are some great resources available online, but I wanted to build on them to add a few features.
+It took a lot of time, so I'm sharing this in case it can help anybody with similar needs.

 In honor of Ben's post about Tom Brady, I am building this using the stats of one of my favorite quarterbacks: Hall of Famer Kurt Warner.